-You’re a freelance writer, and you’ve just lost your biggest client.
+You’ve just lost your biggest client.
 Panic sets in as you realize that a significant chunk of your income has vanished overnight.

 Now, imagine a different scenario: You’re a freelance writer with a diverse portfolio of clients spread across various industries.
 One client decides to part ways, but it’s only a minor setback.
 You have other clients to fall back on, and the loss doesn’t hit you quite as hard.